 The debt advice centers offer affected people the opportunity to receive financial, psychosocial and legal advice.

-People who have financial difficulties and can no longer get out of over-indebtedness on their own can seek debt counseling.
+Debt counseling is available to people who have financial difficulties and can no longer get out of over-indebtedness on their own.
 You can seek advice from a debt counseling service at the very first signs of financial difficulties.
 For example, if you often overdraw your account, urgent purchases can only be made in installments or you are frequently unable to pay bills.
 Debt counseling can also help you if you are at risk of over-indebtedness, for example due to a job loss, divorce or illness.

 Further information on debt counseling

 The first task of debt counseling is to help you pay your rent, energy and living costs.
-The debt counselor will get an initial overview of your current debt situation.
+The debt counseling service will get an initial overview of your current debt situation.

 It is helpful if you provide all the necessary documents (such as bills, letters, reminders) and ideally prepare a list of creditors.
-The debt counselor will then work with you to create an overview of your income and expenses.
+An overview of your income and expenditure will then be drawn up together with you.

-On this basis, the debt counselor will work with you to agree on specific goals, such as the creation of a debt relief plan.
+On this basis, the debt counselor will work with you to agree on specific goals, such as drawing up a debt relief plan.

 The debt counselor will help you to take the necessary steps.
 It provides support with legal issues and helps you to cope better with what is often a very stressful situation.